dgski/dundas-peak/README.md

     content/
     public/
 ```
 This folder will contain the generated html files and structure.
+Serve this folder as your site.

 ## Content